 For young audiences there is merit to banning incredibly explicit books.
 A middle schooler doesn’t always have the maturity necessary to tackle hard-hitting concepts and might not have the ability to gain that maturity.
 Banned books become an incredibly serious problem when books aren’t banned for obscenities or graphic content, but the political issues that these books seek to identify.
 For example, in 2016 the book I am Jazz by Jessica Herthel and Jazz Jennings was challenged for talking about “homosexuality” and “religious viewpoints.”
 The book was a picture book about the real life story of the author, Jazz Jennings, and her struggle with realizing that she identified as a girl but was born in a boy’s body.
 The transgender subject matter lead parents to challenge this book about discovering self-identity.
 The book was designed so that story of being transgender could be accessible to young children who are in the process of discovering the world around them and themselves at the same time.
 Another picture book that was challenged in 2015 was And Tango Makes Three by Justin Richardson and Peter Parnell, a picture book about the true story of two penguins at the zoo who raised a chick together.
 The story was challenged for being anti-family and containing controversial political and religious viewpoints.
 The book is about a cute story at the zoo, a story that involves penguin parenting, one of the most innocent things that someone could put in a picture book.
 Yet, the book has been challenged seven times in the decade since it was published.
 For young children, what they read has an important effect on their development.
 Hiding the veritable fact that some children are, in fact, transgender or that homosexuality exists, in no way prevents children from being transgender or homosexual.
 Reading these books doesn’t mean that a child will “become homosexual,” but simply allows the child to read about these complex feelings in a way that makes them easy to understand.

 Unfortunately, suppressing a book physically has never been able to truly stifle its influence.
 Banning books that spew hate can also have damaging effects.
 When books are banned, it only increases the demand for these books, which puts books in the hands of people who aren’t as likely to examine them academically.
 Furthermore, such a book would be given more credibility as conspiracy sells.
 If the government bans a book, it must mean that the book tells the reader something that the government isn’t willing to tell us.
-Dystopias like 1984, Brave New World by Adolus Huxley and Clockwork Orange by Anthony Burgess have been banned by dictatorships and authoritarian governments across the world.
+Dystopias like 1984 by George Orwell, Brave New World by Adolus Huxley and Clockwork Orange by Anthony Burgess have been banned by dictatorships and authoritarian governments across the world.
 Yet, these books seem to make their ways into the hands of hopeful individuals committed to speaking out.
-Throughout US history, books such as The Jungle by Upton Sinclair and The Grapes of Wrath by John Steinbeck have sparked controversy the government attempted to stifle the message of these texts.
+Throughout US history, books such as The Jungle by Upton Sinclair and The Grapes of Wrath by John Steinbeck sparked controversy the government attempted to stifle the message of these texts.
 After The Jungle was published, the debate about urban labor and food safety in the meatpacking industry lead to the passing of the Pure Food and Meat Inspection Act.
 The Grapes of Wrath and the furor surrounding it prompted Congress to pass legislation to help migrant farmers.
 Ultimately, it is the message of such works of literature that resonates because they are fundamental truths.

 The operative word is “truths.”